Sugarloaf Reservoir: Recreational fishing and walks

 Sugarloaf Reservoir is also a very popular waterway for recreational fishing.
 Rainbow and brown trout, redfin, roach and European carp can be caught in these waters all year round.
 No natural bait or berley is permitted, there are signs posted around the reservoir stating this.
 This is due to the reservoir being an integral component of Melbourne's domestic water supply.

 There have been studies conducted that suggest that the mercury levels in the redfin (and most likely other predatory fish in the reservoir) are higher than is regarded safe for human consumption.
-Sugar loaf also boasts some amazing views at the peaks of the loops of the reservoir where you can see all the way to the CBD.